 Thales S. Teixeira

-Thales Teixeira is an assistant professor in the Marketing Unit.
+Thales Teixeira is a faculty in the Marketing Unit.
 He holds a Ph.D. in marketing from the University of Michigan.
 He earned a bachelor’s degree in business administration and master’s degree in statistics at the University of São Paulo, Brazil.
 Before joining HBS, Professor Teixeira was an independent quantitative marketing consultant to technology and financial services companies, among them Microsoft, HP, and Prudential.
 He researches the Economics of Attention.

 Advertising and the Economics of Attention